abdallahAlabed/reading-notes/201/read10.md

 it gracefully using the try, catch, finally statements.
 Use them to give your users helpful feedback.

+## Flash ////Is no longer supported by many browsers
+Flash allows you to add animations, video and audio to the web.
+### Flash is not supported on iPhone or iPad.

+### HTML5 introduces new <video> and `<audio>`
+elements for adding video and audio to web pages, but these are only supported in the latest browsers.

+### Browsers that support the HTML5 elements do not
+all support the same video and audio formats, so you need to supply your files in different formats to ensure that everyone can see/hear them
 ## resources :

 * From the Duckett JS book